-On a consolidated basis, cost of sales totalled \$352.0 million - an increase of \$28.2 million or 9% from the prior year.
-Cost of sales as a percentage of sales decreased from 79% in fiscal 2020 to 76% in the current year.
+On a consolidated basis, cost of sales totalled \$392.7 million - an increase of \$40.7 million or 12% from the prior year.
+Cost of sales as a percentage of sales increased from 76% in fiscal 2021 to 80% in the current year partly due to sales mix.
 Raw materials including petroleum/natural gas-based resins, leather goods, plastic products, and tool grade steel prices increased due to inflationary and macro economic pressures.
-Raw material costs as a percentage of sales were consistent to the prior year because of product and sales mix variances within the Company's operating segments.
-Direct labour wage increases were offset by manufacturing improvements and strategic fixed asset purchases that improve productivity.
+Management took pricing actions such as negotiating price increases and surcharges to partially offset the impact of cost increases.
+The success of these actions varied based on the type and length of the contract and the extent of the cost increases incurred.
+Direct labour wage increases were partially offset by manufacturing improvements and strategic fixed asset purchases to improve productivity.
 Therefore direct labour as a percentage of sales remained constant for both operational segments.
-Overhead costs increased with higher sales volume and activity, however with continued cost savings initiatives and improved overhead absorption, overhead as a percentage of sales declined.
+Overhead costs increased with higher sales volume and inflation including increased indirect wages, benefits, transportation and energy costs.